TheresNothingImportantHere/StateFarmClient-clone/README.md

 - **PlayerESP** - creates boxes around enemy players.
 - **Tracers** - creates lines pointing from the center of the screen to the location of enemy players.
 - **Chams** - renders players through walls.
-- **Nametags** - enlarges nametags and makes them appear through walls.
+- **Trajectories** - generates the path your granade will take once thrown
 - **Targets** - render a red sphere inside players that deals the most damage to them when shot.
 - **PredictionESP** - creates an ESP box at the predicted position of the player.
+- **NameTagESP** - enlarges nametags and makes them visible through walls.
+- **NameTagInfo** - adds extra info to player nametags such as HP, Score, KDR, and ammo.
+  - **Info Update Interval** - updates nametaginfo every set interval, recommend increasing the value on lowend devices
 - **Player ESP/Tracers options** - various options for the modules above.
+  - **TargetedRGB** - makes the aimbot target esp rainbow 🌈🌈
   - **Type** - how should PlayerESP color behave.
 Options are self-explanatory.
+  - **RGBColor1** - oooo rainbbbowwwww, makes the esp RGB
   - **PredictionESP Color** - what color to use for the PredictionESP box
 - **Ammo ESP/Tracers options** - displays where ammo/grenades are on the map
   - **ESP** - outlines the ammo/grenades